gtiosclub/rails-site/app/assets/tutorials/home.md

 # [CLICK HERE FOR TUTORIALS](tutorials)
 ## Announcements

-<strike>No particular annoucements.
-Our first meeting is 1/14, the first week we get back from school.</strike>

-THERE IS NO MEETING THE FIRST WEEK OF SCHOOL.
-FIRST MEETING IS 1/21 NOT 1/14 6PM @ CCB 347
+There is no meeting next week (week of career fair) Our next meeting is Feburary 4th 6PM @CCB347

 Join the facebook group at https://www.facebook.com/groups/iosgatech.